 Fowler’s newest passion is the use of reel-to-reel audio components and the role of magnetic tape as a technique to bring another quality to music production often overlooked in the digital age.
 He also works as a freelance multi-instrumentalist performing live and in-studio on guitar, bass, and as a vocalist for artists including The Blake Torrey Band, Logan Tucker, Rick del Castillo, Craig Marshall and Gus Miller.
 Giving into to a complete devotion to The Beatles, he recently formed The Lonely Hearts Club tribute band that is soon to make its mark on the Austin scene.

-Eric Panico, Financial Director
+Eric Panico, Director of Operations

 Board of Directors